An event manager’s guide to corporate event planning

 As an events manager, you'll need to be able to wear many hats—not least of which is your marketing & communications hat.
 Having marketing skills when working in events planning is fundamental as this will be a large part of your job responsibilities.
 Just think about it.
 You're planning a promotional event for the launch of a new product.
 What do you need to do?
 You'll need to work with public relations and bring in the press for a conference.
 You'll need to understand social media strategy so you can figure out how to leverage your event as quality content for your followers.
 You'll need to work on a proper marketing strategy, thinking about target audiences, segmentations, external communications, and more.
 You'll need to collaborate with loads of different stakeholders, so you'll need marketing materials like brochures and presentations ready to go.
 You might even need to work on sponsorship opportunities with external partners!

-That being said, there are a few things that all good events managers need to account for in a COVID and post-COVID world:
+That being said, there are a few important factors that all good events managers need to consider in today’s environment:

 Hybrid is the word of the century